HuangKexinSpace/HuangKexinSpace.github.io/content/about.md

 # RESEARCH

-- A Super Teacher（202410   -   Present）
+- A Super Teacher(202410 - Present)

-- Visiobo: A Multimodal Embodied Agent for Enhancing the Interactive Poster Reading Experience （202412 - 202501）
+- Visiobo: A Multimodal Embodied Agent for Enhancing the Interactive Poster Reading Experience (202412 - 202501)

-- Novobo: An AI Virtual Teacher Passionate About Learning Teaching Gestures（202310 - 202409）
+- Novobo: An AI Virtual Teacher Passionate About Learning Teaching Gestures (202310 - 202409)

 # PUBLICATIONS